Vynxlabs/ModernBrochure/.cloudcannon/schemas/listing.md

       redo: true
       removeformat: true
       copyformatting: true
-  headline:
-    label: Listing Title
-    comment: "Main title of the listing.
-Will be used on the listing cards.
-If left blank, the page title will be used"
   details:
     comment: "This for EVERYTHING else you want someone to know about the listing"
     type: markdown